donp123/hiring-engineers/answers.md

 ## Monitoring Data

+The following were the tasks given for completion of the Monitoring Data section of the lab:

+### 1.)
+Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
+  - Warning threshold of 500
+  - Alerting threshold of 800
+  - And also ensure that it will notify you if there is No Data for this query over the past 10m.

 ## Collecting APM Data
 Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution: